davekinkead/thesis/paper.coffee.md

 >  A terse public draft of a work-in-progress, comments and feedback are welcome directly in [the source](https://github.com/davekinkead/school-performance) or via email.
 Specifically, I am interested in argument structure and whether the claims are understandable and entailed by the argument.
 It will most likely be heavily rewritten so please don't bother with spelling & grammar comments just yet.

+## General Comments/feedback

+!!
+Make it more explicit that this is an argument about epistemic inference.
+Acknowledge other considerations but show why they are irrelevant.

+!!
+Try: We believe schools affect student performance (however measured).
+We can't measure this causal impact directly (and therefore can't know it with certainty) so we _infer_ it from aggregate student performance.
+Using a simulation, we can know the causal impact with certainty because we stipulate it.
+So now we can assess the quality of the student to school performance inference.
+The model shows that this inference isn't warranted in many occasions.
+Therefore the student to school inference is not warranted in real life (unless we explicitly control for the variables covered in the model)

 ## Introduction